davidcsterratt/davidcsterratt.github.io/index.md

 ## Other work

-I am energy co-ordinator for the Informatics forum -- see the [Informatics Energy Blog](http://blog.inf.ed.ac.uk/energy/).
+I am energy coordinator for the Informatics forum -- see the [Informatics Energy Blog](http://blog.inf.ed.ac.uk/energy/).

 ## Latest blog posts